Overfitting, Underfitting, Cross-Validation, and the Bias-Variance Tradeoff

 Work out the computations that were outlined in the examples above.
 Fit and compute leave-one-out cross validation error for linear, quadratic, and $8$th degree polynomials and verify that your results match up with the examples.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Overfitting, Underfitting, Cross-Validation, and the Bias-Variance Tradeoff.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/overfitting-underfitting-cross-validation-and-the-bias-variance-tradeoff/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/overfitting-underfitting-cross-validation-and-the-bias-variance-tradeoff/